 2. Use light and shadow to your advantage.

 One way to create clarity is to have a strong contrast between darkness and light.
 With some planning, this contrast should be easy to create, as light and shadow are more obvious in black and white.
+In your editing, you can increase the blacks and the contrast without having to worry about skin tones in black and white photos.
+This gives you a chance to create really dynamic, impactful images.
+See the example below:

 3. Focus on texture and shape.